 Trump travel ban: White House defends interpretation of ruling

-The Trump administration opposed to opening the door to grandparents from six Muslim-majority nations Monday, saying that the government’s interpretation of the scaled-down travel ban is based on immigration law.
+The Trump administration on Monday said it was opposed to opening the door to grandparents from six Muslim-majority nations who have grandchildren that are U.S. citizens, saying that the government’s interpretation of the scaled-down travel ban is based on longstanding immigration law.

 The Supreme Court ruled last week that parts of Trump’s executive order that banned people from Iran, Libya, Somalia, Sudan, Syria and Yemen for 90 days can go into effect despite blocks from the lower courts.
-The Supreme Court said the ban cannot apply to anyone with a “bona fide relationship with a U.S. citizen or U.S. entity.
+The Supreme Court said the ban cannot apply to anyone with a “bona fide relationship with a U.S. citizen or U.S. entity."

-The White House clarified the Supreme Court’s wording of “bona fide relationship,” saying it manse close family members only: parents, spouses, siblings and children.
+The White House clarified the Supreme Court’s wording of “bona fide relationship,” saying it means close family members only: parents, spouses, siblings and children.
 Grandparents, grandchildren, aunts, uncles, nieces, nephews and cousins would still be banned from entering the U.S.

 The Justice Department argued in a court filing Monday that the government’s definition “hews closely to the categorical determinations articulated by Congress in the Immigration and Nationality Act," Reuters reported.